Trebbe Johnson, Founder and Executive Director

 Before founding Radical Joy for Hard Times she pursued this work by guiding a week-long retreat in a clear-cut old-growth forest on Vancouver Island, British Columbia; leading a ceremony at Ground Zero, New York two months after the September 11 attacks; and writing an article about how one might live in the neighborhood of a nuclear waste facility.

-Trebbe is the author of The World Is a Waiting Lover and is currently working on a new book, Aphrodite at the Landfill: Making Meaning, Beauty, and Even Joy on a Challenged Planet, about the act of beauty as the environmental activism of the future.
+Trebbe is the author of The World Is a Waiting Lover and 101 Ways to Make Guerrilla Beauty.
+Her new book, Aphrodite at the Landfill, will be published in Fall 2018 by North Atlantic Books.
 Her articles about people’s emotional and spiritual relationship with nature have appeared in Orion, Sierra, Ecopsychology, The Ecologist, The Nation, Harper’s and other magazines.
 She lives with her husband, Andrew Gardner, in rural northeastern Pennsylvania, a region currently under exploitation by natural gas companies.